General Functionality of the Rockmore- and Rosen- Tube-Theremin Instruments according to Leon Theremin’s Design

 In the EW Standard Theremin of R. Moog, the limiting of the detected full-wave-rectified like wave-form to create rectangular pulses is possible, if the waveform and brightness knobs are set accordingly.
 Nevertheless, a pleasing sound can not be achieved, because the pulse-width is not sufficient and can not be adjusted.
 How to modify the EW-Theremin for the pleasing Rockmore-like sound is described by the author at EW Standard Theremin Modifications: EW Standard Theremin ‘Rockmore-Sound’ Modification.

-At that time, this sound quality was sufficient enough, because noise and effects of audio distortion were reduced, while resonating effects were introduced, amplifying additional timbres (which might have been introduced by the distortion of the tubes).
+At that time, this sound quality of low upper bandwidth was sufficient enough, because noise and effects of audio distortion were reduced, while resonating effects were introduced, amplifying additional timbres (which might have been introduced by the distortion of the tubes).
 The early broadcast stations only transmitted a audio frequency range of 200Hz to 2.5kHz .

 As can be seen, the circuit arrangement is dependent on the component values / working points and especially on the lumped components.